 7.Create a list of some of the best content you can find within your niche- for example, other blog posts, Youtube videos, case studies etc…

-9.Share one of the biggest lessons you’ve learned in business- you can turn this into a Facebook Live video and encourage your audience to share what lessons they’ve learnt!
+9.Share one of the biggest lessons you’ve learned in business- you can turn this into a social media video and encourage your audience to share what lessons they’ve learnt!
 Here’s my example about our bike business.

 10.Create an infographic on a topic relating to your business- write about the different aspects of the infographic.
 Don’t forget to turn the infographic into a Pinterest Pin!

 11.Write about “what not to do” when running a business in your clients’ niche.